 Lastly, find a paddle buddy.
 Not only is it safer to paddle with a friend, it is so much more fun; how else are you going to photograph yourself paddling into that glorious winter sunset?
 If you can’t entice a friend to join you then make sure you tell someone where you are going and what time you’ll be back.

-We hope you have a great time cold water paddling this winter.
 Stay safe and don’t forget, to send us your stories and tag @redpaddleco in your paddling pics – we may share them on our social channels.